-Mapped UMI Reads.
+• Mapped UMI Reads.
 This is the mapping track displayed for workflows using Unique Molecular Indices.

-Hovering on a variant in the track viewer will open a popup window with a selection (depending on the analysis workflow) of the following information (some of which is already available in the Variants tables):
+Hovering on a variant in the Reported variant track will open a popup window with a selection (depending on the analysis workflow) of the following information:

 - SNV or MNV.
 Description of the variant. - Zygosity.
 Zygosity of the variant called, as determined by the variant caller.
 This will be either "Homozygous", where there is only one variant called at that position or "Heterozygous", where more than one variant was called at that position. - Frequency.
 "Count" divided by "Coverage". - Count.
 Number of fragments supporting the allele.
 In case of single reads, this corresponds to the read count supporting the allele. - Coverage.
 Fragment coverage at this position.
 Overlapping paired reads have two reads in their overlap region, but only count as one fragment.
-In this case, overlapping paired reads contribute only 1 to the coverage. - Probability.
-For a given single site variant, the probability is calculated as the sum of probabilities for all the explanations containing that variant.
-So if a G variant is called, the reported probability is the sum of probabilities for these configurations: G, A/G, C/G, G/T, A/C/G, A/G/T, C/G/T, and A/C/G/T (and also all the configurations containing deletions together with G).
+In this case, overlapping paired reads contribute only 1 to the coverage.